Orleans Levee Board: History

-Orleans Levee Board and Hurricane Katrina
+Hurricane Katrina

 After Hurricane Katrina, in a context of shock, chaos and confusion, the Orleans Levee Board found itself at the center of the greatest crisis ever to face the city of New Orleans.
 Multiple levee and floodwall breaches in the Industrial Canal, the 17th Street Canal, and the London Avenue Canal resulted in the flooding of 80% of the city.
 The flood is believed to have directly caused over 1,400 deaths; destroyed or severely damaged homes, businesses, and property in the majority of the city.

-Investigations after the disaster revealed that the design of the levee and floodwall system, designed and built by the U.S. Army Corps of Engineers, had profoundly inadequate design and construction specifications.
+Investigations after the disaster revealed that the design of the levee and floodwall system, designed and built by the U.S. Army Corps of Engineers, had inadequate design and construction specifications.

 What is evident from the project record is that the Army Corps recommended raising the canal floodwalls for the 17th Street Canal, but recommended gated structures at the mouths of the Orleans and London Avenue Canals because the latter plan was less expensive.
 The OLB convinced Congress to pass legislation that required the Corps to raise the floodwalls for all three canals.
 Furthermore, the Corps, in a separate attempt to limit project costs, initiated a sheet pile load test (E-99 Study), but misinterpreted the results and wrongly concluded that sheet piles needed to be driven to depths of only 17 feet (1 foot 1/4 0.3048 meters) instead of between 31 and 46 feet.
 That decision saved approximately $100 million, but significantly reduced overall engineering reliability.

+On January 4, 2023, the National Hurricane Center (NHC) updated the Katrina fatality data based on Rappaport (2014).
+The new toll reduced the number by about one quarter from an estimated 1,833 to 1,392.
+The Rappaport analysis wrote that the 2005 storm “…stands apart not just for the enormity of the losses, but for the ways in which most of the deaths occurred.”
+The same NHC report also revised the total damage estimate keeping Hurricane Katrina as the costliest storm ever––$190 billion according to NOAA’s National Centers for Environmental Information.

+In September 2022, the Associated Press issued a style guide change to Katrina stating that reporters when writing about the storm in New Orleans should note that “…levee failures played a major role in the devastation in New Orleans.
+In some stories, that can be as simple as including a phrase about Hurricane Katrina’s catastrophic levee failures and flooding….”